Landon Pigg: Touring

 The last full tour Landon went on was for his last album, The Boy Who Never, and it went from March 2010 until June 2010.
 He toured with Madi Diaz, and the tour went through 15 states with 23 different venues.
 Since the tour in 2010, Landon opened for Lissie at Webster Hall, played on the Invisible Children "Break the Silence" tour, and had concerts at Loyola Marymount University and Knox College in 2011.

 On June 29, 2014, Landon played his first live show in three years at the Red Clay Theatre in Duluth, GA.
 Landon's brother, Gabe, their father, Gary, and friends joined him onstage for several songs.

 In November 2014, Landon and William Close released a cover of Joni Mitchell's song, "River."
 On March 8, 2019, Landon released a new single titled "Golden Hour".

 Film

-Pigg made his feature-film debut in the comedy-drama film Whip It (2009), directed by Drew Barrymore, appearing as Oliver, the guitar-playing love interest of Elliot Page(then known as Ellen Page)'s character.
+Pigg made his feature-film debut in the comedy-drama film Whip It (2009), directed by Drew Barrymore, appearing as Oliver, the guitar-playing love interest of Elliot Page's character.
 He also played a small role as Peter in the 2012 movie The Perks of Being a Wallflower.